KittenBot/kittenbot-docs-en/minilfr/05HoverLight.md

 ![](./images/c5_04.png)

-You can also make your own combinations by modify the code.
-Click the green flag block on top or the green flag button to start.
+You can also make your own combinations by modifying the code.
+Click the green flag block on top of the green flag button to start.

 ## Offline mode